Today: 10:00 AM - 5:00 PM

 Humpback Whales Educators Guide available on the film's website

 Follow the true story of nature's greatest explorers – lemurs – from their incredible ocean journey to the remote island of Madagascar millions of years ago to today as they struggle to survive in the modern world.
 Join Dr. Patricia Wright on her lifelong mission to help these strange and adorable creatures.
-(Dr. Wright is professor of biological anthropology at Stony Brook University on Long Island.
+(Dr. Wright is a professor of biological anthropology at Stony Brook University on Long Island.
 She is winner of the 2014 Indianapolis Price, the world's leading award for animal conservation.)

 Another teacher-favorite, this Academy Award nominee celebrates the "world ocean" – its beauty, diversity and importance to life on Earth – while also exploring our relationship with this complex and fragile environment.
 Amazing scenes of jellies, whales, and more.
 Narrated by Meryl Streep with music by Sting.